jamie-jones/Javascript-Quiz/README.md

 A big thank you to one of my fellow classmates, Jonathan Canales for allowing me to use his rendition of the quiz as a reference so I could figure out what I needed to do for parts of this code!

+Thank you as well to Jude Clark, another one of my classmates for her help with my local storage.
+Though, it may not be perfect, I did get my score to show up!

-Along with his code, I also followed a tutorial on YouTube by Web Dev Simplified, which helped me work through other struggles.
+Along with their codes, I also followed a tutorial on YouTube by Web Dev Simplified, which helped me work through other struggles.
 Here's a link to his video!:

 https://www.youtube.com/watch?v=riDzcEQbX6k&list=WL&index=2&t=0s